philiprami/betting_on_a_buzz/README.md

 **final.do**
 <br />
-stata do file to reproduce estimations/figures found in our paper.
+stata .do file to reproduce estimations/figures found in our paper.
 File also includes light data manipulation/feature engineering
 ```
 # To run
 do final.do